hepplerj/jasonheppler.org/content/page/norwegian.md

 ## Boostrapping

 It all started with, and continues in, Duolingo.
 As of this writing, I'm approaching my two year daily practice streak.
-While the application has changed a lot in the past year, there are some things were it is weak: I don't find it particularly good at explaining Norwegian grammar (and to be fair, I'm mostly using the iOS version not the web app) and often find I don't always know when to use *i*, *på*, *til*, and *for*.
+While the application has changed a lot in the past year, there are some things where it is weak: I don't find it particularly good at explaining Norwegian grammar (and to be fair, I'm mostly using the iOS version not the web app) and often find I don't always know when to use *i*, *på*, *til*, and *for*.
 But it is fantastic at teaching you themed vocabulary, and the gamification elements of the application---at least for me---serve as a good motivator without getting in the way of actually learning.

 To further augment my language learning, I started to follow Norwegian speakers on Twitter, read *Aftenposten*, and listen to Norwegian langauge podcasts.
 More on this in the resources below.